-Aveen's work attempts to exemplify the relation between the human soul and what is Good, True, and Beautiful, by personifying various concepts of Christianity into visual illustrations.
+Aveen's work attempts to exemplify the relationship between the human soul and what is Good, True, and Beautiful, by personifying various concepts of Christianity into visual illustrations.
 Her work does so by means of inspiration from Sacred Scripture passages and quotes left by the Saints.
 Through representations of these Transcendentals she is able to illustrate the vastness of the teachings of the Church and the fruits of a virtuous life, or a lack thereof.
-Her art will usually personify themes of virtue, vice, suffering, holiness, and corruption, among others, and their effect on the human person and soul.
+Her art usually personifies themes of virtue/vice, suffering, spiritual progress/ corruption, and holiness, among others, and their effect on the human person and soul.
 In this way, her work transforms what is invisible and conceptual into a tangible, illustrated reality, in the form of the subject matter, colors, textures, and media used, as well as other elements of each piece.

 We cannot visibly and directly witness what takes place concerning our souls as we live each day- what happens to the soul and what happens to us because of its state- therefore, Aveen strives to capture that relationship through relatable, perceptible imagery.
 In a sense, her work takes a "behind the scenes" look at what the soul and human person may experience as a result of different moral behaviors and values.

 Each piece is based on and illustrates either a passage from Sacred Scripture (passages are taken from the New American Bible, Revised Edition) or a quote from a canonized saint, which provides each piece its foundation and core theological meaning.
 Aveen then brings these words of wisdom to life in a manner that is approachable but that may also be unprecedented, captivating, and perhaps even playful at times, yet the spiritual significance remains.
 Regardless of the themes within each piece, they are all united and showcase in their own way the three Transcendentals- which all find their source and perfection in God, Who is Himself Goodness, Truth, and Beauty.